- A-G CSU, UC Requirements

 Late requests may result in a letter submitted to a college after the due date, and/or a generic letter, or no letter written at all (at the discretion of the letter writer, depending on their workload and/or timeframe provided).

 Students currently enrolled in High School may be eligible to concurrently enroll at a community college.
 This program is designed to enhance, not replace, the regular school experience.
 The student may enroll in courses that help prepare for their future goals or help alleviate schedule conflicts.
 Students are allowed to concurrently take courses at the community college only for high school elective credit and not for any of the high school required core classes.
 Students can visit the specific community college for the permission form and instructions.
-Student will also need to stop by their counselor’s office to pick up and complete the SVUSD permission form in addition to the college’s form.
+Student will also need complete the SVUSD Concurrent Enrollment Application in addition to the college’s form.
 Both forms require a parent signature and must be submitted back to the counselor for signatures.
 Please allow 24 hours for the forms to be processed.

 Students have several options around Orange County to consider for community colleges.
 Most students attend Saddleback College, followed by Irvine Valley College, and then several others.